-Parents of RA students will be required to actively participate in the education of their children.
-They will be expected to communicate with teachers and school staff in a timely manner.
+Parents of RA students will be required to actively participate in their children's education and communicate with teachers and school staff in a timely manner.

-Parents are also encouraged to reach out to their child's teacher, the office staff, or the administration if they have any concerns about their child.
+Parents are also encouraged to contact their child's teacher, the office staff, or the administration if they have any concerns about their child.